Who Is Arnold Schwarzenegger?

 His second term in office did not run as smoothly, however.
 Schwarzenegger struggled to help the state through difficult financial times.
 After leaving office in January 2011, he sought to revive his career in the entertainment industry.
 In March of that year, Schwarzenegger announced plans to work with famed comic book creator Stan Lee on a new animated series inspired by his time in office.

 Only a few months after leaving office, Schwarzenegger made another announcement.
 He and Maria Shriver made their decision to separate public in May.
 The news followed Schwarzenegger's acknowledgement that he'd fathered a baby with a member of the family's household staff.
 Schwarzenegger and Shriver have four children: Katherine, Christina, Patrick, and Christopher.
+Patrick followed his dad into the acting business, appearing in several films as a child before taking a leading role in the 2018 teen tear-jerker Midnight Sun.

 In 2010, Schwarzenegger starred alongside Jean-Claude Van Damme, Bruce Willis and Sylvester Stallone in the film The Expendables.
 In August 2012, he reunited with the film's cast for a follow-up film, The Expendables 2.
 Just one week after the film's premiere, it had climbed to the No. 1 spot at the box office, bringing in nearly $28.6 million.